About GISS

 New York, NY 10025 USA

-General inquiries about the scientific programs at NASA's Goddard Institute for Space Studies may be directed to the Goddard Space Flight Center Public Affairs office at 1-301-286-8955.
+Media inquiries about research at NASA's Goddard Institute for Space Studies should be directed to the Goddard Space Flight Center Office of Communications.
+Inquiries regarding Earth science research should be addressed to Peter Jacobs at that office.